 Waiting on a buyer’s financing can stretch a sale for weeks or months.
 Even if someone is interested, delays with approvals, appraisals, or paperwork can leave you stuck with a home still on your hands while costs continue to accumulate.

-Investors have ready funds, so you don’t have to wait on banks or worry about financing falling through.
-That allows you to close in days or weeks instead of months.
-There’s no stress of waiting on a buyer who might not qualify.
+Mobile home investors have ready funds, so there’s no need to wait on banks or worry about financing falling through.
+This allows sales to close in days or weeks instead of months, without the uncertainty of a buyer who may not qualify.

 2. No Repairs or Clean-Outs